Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus

-In this section, we will prove rigorously the time-relaxation limit as $\tau\to 0$ in the framework of GCP solutions with positive density.
-Moreover, an explicit rate of convergence is given under the uniform boundedness assumption of the functional $I_\tau(t)$, and no smallness assumption is required.
-Let us emphasize again that in this section $t$ represents the rescaled time.
+In this section, we will rigorously prove the relaxation-time limit as $\tau\to 0$ in the framework of GCP solutions with positive density.
+Moreover, an explicit convergence rate is obtained under the assumption that the functional $I_\tau(t)$ is uniformly bounded, and no additional smallness assumption is required for the relaxation-time limit, beyond the uniform bounds imposed below.